titan256/Python-Django-Assignment/README.md

 # Full Stack Software Challenge
-This is the submission for the Fenix Full Stack Software Developer Take Home Assignment
+This is an application that calculates days of power and intergrates momo api requests in the python-django framework

 ###### Folder Structure
 The Assignment has been divided into two folders :